This Crazy Love

-"This Crazy Love" is a song written by Roger Murrah and James Dean Hicks, and recorded by American country music group The Oak Ridge Boys.
-It was released in June 1987 as the second single from the album Where the Fast Lane Ends.
+"This Crazy Love" is a song written by Roger Murrah and James Dean Hicks, and recorded by The Oak Ridge Boys.
+It was released in June 1987 as the second single from Where the Fast Lane Ends.
 The song was The Oak Ridge Boys' fifteenth number one on the country chart.
-The single went to number one for one week and spent a total of fifteen weeks on the country chart.
-It was released following the departure of William Lee Golden in March 1987.
+The single went to number one for one week and spent a total of fifteen weeks on the chart.